stamen/watercolor/README.md

 * A PostGIS database called 'planet_osm' containing OSM data (loaded by the osm2pgsql script) and coastline using the spherical mercator projection (EPSG:900913).
 See below for details.

-* A second PostGIS database called 'toner' containing NaturalEarth data loaded by the shp2pgsql script (this is installed with PostGIS), using the spherical mercator projection (EPSG:900913).
-See below for details.
-This database also includes tables for City labels and townspots in EPSG:900913 (included here).
-Use the included import script (see below).

-  [Yes, in this case the database should be called 'toner' not 'watercolor']

 A quick guide to setting up your databases (for PostgreSQL 9.x):

 	createuser --no-superuser --no-createdb --no-createrole osm
-	createdb --owner=osm toner
 	createdb --owner=osm planet_osm
-	psql -d toner -c "CREATE EXTENSION postgis;" psql -d planet_osm -c "CREATE EXTENSION postgis;" echo "ALTER TABLE spatial_ref_sys OWNER TO osm;" | psql -d toner echo "ALTER TABLE spatial_ref_sys OWNER TO osm;" | psql -d planet_osm echo "ALTER TABLE geometry_columns OWNER TO osm;" | psql -d toner echo "ALTER TABLE geometry_columns OWNER TO osm;" | psql -d planet_osm
+	psql -d planet_osm -c "CREATE EXTENSION postgis;" echo "ALTER TABLE spatial_ref_sys OWNER TO osm;" | psql -d planet_osm echo "ALTER TABLE geometry_columns OWNER TO osm;" | psql -d planet_osm